WesleyR0ks/POC-Wesley-Roks/README.md

 - Show a working end-to-end ML pipeline (training → prediction → user interaction)
 - Demonstrate practical ML skills in a realistic but manageable scope

-The system focuses on **text-based email analysis**, using NLP techniques to extract features from email content.
+The system focuses on text-based email analysis, using NLP techniques to extract features from email content.

 ---

 ### Machine Learning Approach

 #### Supervised Learning
-The PoC uses **supervised learning**, where the model is trained on labeled examples:
+The PoC uses supervised learning, where the model is trained on labeled examples:
 - `phishing`
 - `legitimate`

-Each email is transformed into numerical features using **TF-IDF vectorization**, after which a classifier predicts the label.
+Each email is transformed into numerical features using TF-IDF vectorization, after which a classifier predicts the label.

 ---

 ### Why Logistic Regression Instead of XGBoost?

-During the analysis phase, **XGBoost** was identified as the most suitable model for phishing detection due to its:
+During the analysis phase, XGBoost was identified as the most suitable model for phishing detection due to its:
 - High accuracy
 - Robustness
 - Good performance on large datasets